jonghough/QtCV/README.md

 Project built using Qt 5.x

 ##Purpose
 The project contains OpenCV algorithm samples, taken from various sources.
-The purpose is to keep a repository of useful algorithms and keep a reference project showing how to integrate Qt with OpenCV.
+The purpose is to keep a repository of useful algorithms and sample applications of algorithms, and to keep a reference project showing how to integrate Qt with OpenCV.

 ##Some included algorithms
 * Edge detection